charlottefong/olist-ecommerce-sql-powerbi/README.md

 - Power BI: card KPIs, bar/column charts, dual-axis visuals
 - DAX: calculated columns & measures (e.g., delivery days, repeat rate)
 - Data storytelling & business insight communication

+## ▶️ How to Run This Project

+1. Import the Olist eCommerce CSVs into PostgreSQL using pgAdmin
+2. Run `SQL_queries.sql` step by step to explore each business question and generate insights

+> ⚠️ Power BI `.pbix` file is not included in this repository due to file size limits.
+> Please refer to the screenshots above for a preview of the final dashboard layout and insights.

 ---